-The Balearic island of Mallorca has earned a reputation as one of the destinations for cyclists keen to escape the northern European winter.
+A cycling holiday in Mallorca should be on the bucket list of any discerning cyclist.
+It has earned a reputation as one of the destinations for cyclists keen to escape the northern European winter.
 Its capital, Palma, offers plenty for the long-weekender, providing easy access to the island’s two-wheeled delights and enough off-the-bike entertainment for all.

 Riding, roads & road rage 4.5/5

 You don’t need us to teach you about the roads of Mallorca, just follow a couple of pro cyclists on Instagram between December and March and you’ll learn everything you need to know.
 The Tramuntana mountain range, running across the northern edge of the island, is the biggest single reason for Mallorca’s popularity with cyclists.

 Sa Calobra is not just the most famous climb on the island; it’s among the most feted cycling roads on the planet.
 Featuring a super-photogenic ‘loop-de-loop’ at the top, followed by six kilometres of savage hairpins and a stunning view of the once-quiet fishing cove that gives the climb its name, it’s a cyclists dream.
 From Palma, Sa Calobra can be tackled as part of a 120km out-and-back route that also includes the Coll de Sa Batalla.
 Be prepared for a long day in the saddle – as well as the 120km of riding there’s also 2,400 metres of elevation.
 If that’s not enough climbing, the alternative route home via the pretty town of Sóller and the island’s highest peak, the Puig Major, takes you closer to 3,000m for your day out.